 Construct Validation Theory

-The second component of this research is dedicated to an empirical examination of construct validation practices, both over time and across different substantive areas of research.
-We have just completed data collection for two studies, the first of which reviewed the particular methods and techniques researchers use when conducting construct validations, the second of which was constituted a detailed qualitative analysis of a small sample (n =24) of published construct validation studies.
+The second component of this research was dedicated to an empirical examination of construct validation practices, both over time and across different substantive areas of research.
+In onr study, we reviewed the particular methods and techniques researchers use when conducting construct validations.
+In a second study, we conducted a detailed qualitative analysis of a small sample (n =24) of published construct validation studies.

 Relevant Publications: